SoftInstigate/restheart-plugin-skeleton/README.md

-# RESTHeart Plugin Skeleton Project
+# RESTHeart Plugin Skeleton

-This repository provides a skeleton project to build RESTHeart Plugins.
+This repository provides a skeleton project for RESTHeart Plugins.

 Documentation for plugins development is available at [https://restheart.org/docs/plugins/overview/](https://restheart.org/docs/plugins/overview/).

 ## Requirements

 - Java 17+
-- entr (for watch script)
-- Docker (to start MongoDB with docker-compose)
+- Docker (optional, only needed to start MongoDB with docker-compose)

-The script `watch.sh` requires [entr](https://github.com/eradman/entr)
+The command `watch` requires [entr](https://github.com/eradman/entr)

 You can install it on Mac with: